 4) Supporting key staff with the right tools, processes and incentives.
 It’s not enough to find the right person for the job — they also need a framework that ensures their efforts can create lasting successes.

 In the end, finance departments that simply take orders won’t be successful, according to CFO.com.
 Instead, they should focus on uncovering the needs of customers and shaping demand.
-Company-wide analytics platforms and business intelligence tools, like Chrome River EXPENSE, are vital to making these connections between a company’s past performance and its strategic decisions for the future.
+Company-wide analytics platforms and business intelligence tools, like expense management software, are vital to making these connections between a company’s past performance and its strategic decisions for the future.